errornot/ErrorNot/README.md

  - You can now register your self /user/new
  - Have fun

+## Development

+If you want hack ErrorNot, you need launch all Test.
+This test made with rspec.

+You can install all gems needed with commant :

+ - RAILS_ENV=test rake gems:install

+Now you can launch spec :

+ - rake spec

+If you want fill your Database with a lot of fake data, you can launch task

+ - rake db:populate:default

+This task depend of :

+ - rake db:populate:users
+ - rake db:populate:projects
+ - rake db:populate:errors
+ - rake db:populate:comments
+ - rake db:populate:same_errors

 ## License

 This program is free software: you can redistribute it and/or modify